 We left out of Knoxville on a Thursday after dropping our girls off at the vet's office for puppy camp.
 Lexington lies 2.5 hours north and is home to another of my many favored breweries, West Sixth Brewing, as well as one of my favorite liquor stores, Liquor Barn.

-I first became aware of West Sixth Brewing from Lexington last year when I was in Louisville visiting a friend.
+West Sixth Brewing from Lexington last year when I was in Louisville visiting a friend.
 I'm a big fan of their IPA, so I begged and cajoled Mrs. Traveler to take me there on our way.

 West Sixth is located in an old Rainbo Bread slicing and cooling building nicknamed The Bread Box.
 It's home to not only West Sixth, but also a bicycle coop, a local printing press and a flat-track roller derby team, as well as other development.